SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [tokio-rs/axum](https://github.com/tokio-rs/axum) - Ergonomic and modular web framework built with Tokio, Tower, and Hyper
 - [facebookresearch/dachshund](https://github.com/facebookresearch/dachshund) - Dachshund is a graph mining library written in Rust.
 It provides high performance data structures for multiple kinds of graphs, from simple undirected graphs to typed hypergraphs.
 Dachshund also provides algorithms for common tasks for graph mining and analysis, ranging from shortest paths to graph spectral analysis.
 - [s1ck/graph](https://github.com/s1ck/graph) - A building block for high-performant graph algorithms.
-- [emilk/egui](https://github.com/emilk/egui) - egui: an easy-to-use immediate mode GUI in pure Rust
+- [emilk/egui](https://github.com/emilk/egui) - egui: an easy-to-use immediate mode GUI in Rust that runs on both web and native
 - [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - Powerful, fast, and an easy to use search engine
 - [Sidekick-AI/mako](https://github.com/Sidekick-AI/mako) - Mako is a data processing library, primarily for machine learning.
 - [fluencelabs/marine](https://github.com/fluencelabs/marine) - Marine runs multi-module WebAssembly applications with interface-types and shared-nothing linking scheme